Lemon Ricotta Pancakes with Lemon Curd and Raspberries

 (divided)

-5 tablespoons unsalted butter, plus more for coating the frying pan and serving
+5 tablespoons unsalted butter, plus more for the pan and serving

 3 large eggs, yolks and whites separated